AdobeDocs/experience-manager-cloud-service.en/help/implementing/universal-editor/developer-overview.md

 However, you probably notice that you still can do very little with the Universal Editor.
 If you attempt to click on the teaser at the top of the WKND page in the Universal Editor, you can not actually select it (or anything else on the page).

 Your components must also be instrumented to be editable with the Universal Editor.
-To do this, we must edit the teaser component.
-Therefore we will need to overlay the Core Components since the Core Components are under `/libs` and `/libs` is immutable.
+To do this, you must edit the teaser component.
+Therefore you will need to overlay the Core Components since the Core Components are under `/libs`, which is immutable.

 1. Open CRXDE Lite.